andrejkoller/NotoriumAPI/README.md

 ## Short description

-A modern .NET 9 Web API for managing, sharing, and discovering sheet music.
+This is the backend API for managing, sharing, and discovering sheet music.
 Features user authentication, PDF upload & download, favorites, search, and more.

-## Features
+## ✨ Features

 - User registration, login, and profile management
 - Upload, download, and delete sheet music (PDF)